 But you know what?
 I simply don’t need it.

 But I really needed a portable washer/dryer (in one unit) more than I felt I needed a stove, as I don’t cook as much as I once did.
 Plus, I have an ankle injury that makes it hard to take my laundry to a laundromat.

 I take towels out after a short time and hang them over chairs to dry.
 Clothing I have never dried all the way.
-It shortens the life of clothing to dry them all the way.
+Did you know that it shortens the life of clothing to dry them all the way?

 So the stove went, replaced in that exact spot by the refrigerator.
 And the washer/dryer replaced the spot that was taken up by the refrigerator.
 I found that this layout actually looked more pleasing.

 I had a microwave, a toaster, and a panini maker.
 Later I purchased a Breville smart oven, that will cook and bake most anything.

 I bought an electric skillet that I have yet to use.
 So it seems I didn’t need that as much as I thought.
 And I purchased a crock pot.

 The Breville and microwave are on what I call my cooking station.
 Which is a kitchen cart on wheels that no one wanted.
 I painted it and it accommodates what I need nicely.